seanlane/seanlane.github.io/content/other/index.md

 Not in any given order, nor guaranteed to read.

+* Billion Dollar Whale by Tom Wright and Bradley Hope
+* Human Error by James Reason
+* The Pentagon Wars by Col. James Burton
+* Never Split the Difference by Chris Voss
+* Blueprint by Nicholas Christakis
+* The Opposite of Worry: The Playful Parenting Approach to Childhood Anxieties and Fears
 * The Right It: Why So Many Ideas Fail and How to Make Sure Yours Succeed by Alberto Savoia
 * Genius: The Life and Science of Richard Feynman by James Gleick
 * Farenheit 451 by Ray Bradbury